Correct-Syntax/bible_side/README.md

 ## OET file conversion

+There is a Python script in /assets/EOT that will automatically update the json files from the GitHub sources.

-Currently, the ESFM files from [here (OET Reader's version)](https://github.com/Freely-Given-org/OpenEnglishTranslation--OET/tree/main/translatedTexts/ReadersVersion) and [here (OET Literal version)](https://github.com/Freely-Given-org/OpenEnglishTranslation--OET/tree/main/intermediateTexts/auto_edited_VLT_ESFM) are run through [https://usfm-grammar-revant.netlify.app/](https://usfm-grammar-revant.netlify.app/) in ``relaxed`` mode for conversion to JSON.
+The ESFM files from [here (OET Reader's version)](https://github.com/Freely-Given-org/OpenEnglishTranslation--OET/tree/main/translatedTexts/ReadersVersion) and [here (OET Literal version)](https://github.com/Freely-Given-org/OpenEnglishTranslation--OET/tree/main/intermediateTexts/auto_edited_VLT_ESFM) are run through [usfm-grammar](https://github.com/Bridgeconn/usfm-grammar) in ``relaxed`` mode for conversion to JSON.

+Navigate to ``/assets/EOT`` and run the file with ``python update_OET_json.py``.

 ## License